-We do this with six Maine chapters and about 2000 member-volunteers, through on-the-ground restoration projects, advocacy for the waters we love, and education.
-Maine is home to the nation’s last Atlantic salmon, the last native landlocked salmon and to more than 97% of the nation’s native and wild brook trout ponds.
+This is done with the six Maine chapters and about 2000 member-volunteers.
+Our projects include on-the-ground restoration projects, advocacy for the waters we love, and education.
+Maine is home to the nation’s last Atlantic salmon population, the last native landlocked salmon and more than 97% of the nation’s native and wild brook trout ponds.

 Please take a few minutes and support one or more of our ongoing programs.
 Click here to download a donation form and specify what you'd like your dollars to support.

 The National Trout Unlimited Convention from all accounts was a tremendous success!
 Thanks to all the volunteers who made the experience so great!

 The Remote Pond Survey Project is a collaborative effort that began in 2011, and seeks to recruit volunteer anglers to identify previously-undocumented wild brook trout populations in remote Maine ponds.
 Maine brook trout are a special resource, and we need to know where they are before we can protect and manage them appropriately.
 The information collected by volunteer anglers, verified by biologists, will help inform future fisheries management decisions.
 Learn more about the Remote Pond Survey.